smccracken/emilymccracken.com/src/index.md

 Previously I worked at a chocolate company for 20 years &#8212; leading demonstrations, teaching classes, and creating retail specialty products.

 My happiest moments came while integrating art into my job.
-Specifically [chocolate sculptures](https://chocolatesculptress.com) that were displayed in our stores, [featured on the Food Network](https://chocolatesculptress.com/sculptures/cuckoo-clock/ "Giant Chocolate Cuckoo Clock on the Food Network"), and [selected as part of an exhibit](https://chocolatesculptress.com/sculptures/donut-shop/ "Donut Shop Chocolate Sculpture on display at Shelburne Museum") at the Shelburne Museum.
+Specifically the [chocolate sculptures](https://chocolatesculptress.com) that were used in out stores, [featured on the Food Network](https://chocolatesculptress.com/sculptures/cuckoo-clock/ "Giant Chocolate Cuckoo Clock on the Food Network"), and [displayed as part of an exhibit](https://chocolatesculptress.com/sculptures/donut-shop/ "Donut Shop Chocolate Sculpture on display at Shelburne Museum") at the Shelburne Museum.

 While working with chocolate was a blast, it was time for a change.
 I've always been grateful for the guidance of my art teachers and now I’m hoping I can help kids find their creative spark. ✨